driddhi/Know_Your_ghats_SIH/README.md

  Open your MainActivity.java file.
 Here, you need to provide your current IP Address to connect to the local server (XAMPP).<br>

  # Run on a Real Device
- 1. Connect your device to your development machine with a USB cable. <br>
+ 1.Connect your device to your development machine with a USB cable. <br>
  <br>
  2.Perform the following steps to enable USB debugging in the Developer options window:<br>
  <br>